 Information for members of the transgender community and non-binary community.

 As a practice, we welcome and include all of the LGBTQI+ community.
-We strive to recognise you as your preferred and correct pronoun/gender.

 Please be aware that due to NHS Community Health Index Numbers (an NHS number identity that you are given as soon as you register with NHS in Scotland - if you were born in Scotland you will have had this since birth), you may come up on our computer systems as your born pronoun, rather than your preferred and correct pronoun.
 This will change if you have changed your name by deed poll, and through official NHS services, who will contact you regarding this.
 This is due to screening for things like smears and validating your preferred options.
 For more information, please see this NHS Scotland guide.